aperture74/wp_ansible/README.md

 be able to access the site.
 TO BE DONE'
 ' The "db" machine is used to install the MySQL database '

+* When all the machines are up and running ssh at the master node by issuing "vagrant ssh master", switch to the directory that contains the ansible roles and run ansible-playbook site.yml

+* For the above command to be executed properly make sure that Ansible can succesffuly SSH to all the required nodes (app, db)

 * Please note that nginx / mysql playbooks were used off the internet and changes were made to adapt to my needs.

 * The wordpress role is also creating a cron job to perform a back to a remote location.
 Please change the variables at the defaults/main.yml